Skip to content

 In other words, you have no idea of what you will find inside.
 It just looks like a massive and strong building (probably tornado proof).

-Not only is the decoration sophisticated but also the landmark center is located in the center of St Paul MN.
-It’s surrounded by the St Paul Hotel (very great pace to get ready and have your honeymoon), the Rice Park, the George Latimer Central Library (which also hosts weddings), the Ordway Center and the historic Hamm Building Administration.
-Located at the cross-section of 75 West Fifth Street and the St. Peter St, it’s 10 minutes away from the Capitol, and 5 minutes from other downtown hotels and rooftops.
+Not only is the decoration sophisticated, but also the Landmark Center is located in the center of St. Paul, MN.
+It’s surrounded by the St. Paul Hotel (very great place to get ready and have your honeymoon), the Rice Park, the George Latimer Central Library (which also hosts weddings), the Ordway Center and the historic Hamm Building Administration.
+Located at the cross-section of 75 West Fifth Street and St. Peter Street, it’s 10 minutes away from the Capitol, and 5 minutes from other downtown hotels and rooftops.

 A Wedding Photographer’s Dream

-You prefer to avoid planning an outdoor wedding with all the associated incertitude.
-Instead, you prefer in indoor wedding with good vendors.
+You prefer to avoid planning an outdoor wedding with all the associated uncertainty.
+Instead, you prefer an indoor wedding with good vendors.

 The Landmark Center, which is aptly named, is a real jewel.
 It’s photogenic with the Musser Cortile (the first floor atrium) turned into a wedding venue.